iustin/corydalis/INSTALL.md

 the `config` directory, make a copy of the `settings.yml.sample` file as `settings.yml`, and update the configuration as needed.

+The application is configured to work only over https; as such, you must install the certificate in `config/cert.pem` and the key in `config/cert.key`.

 The application uses a database to store users for authentication;
 normally I expect only one or at most a few users - family - to be defined, but it was easier to use a database than (e.g.) something